-Just five kilometres from the city centre, our Canberra Campus has plenty to offer.
-With a campus lounge, swimming pool and beautiful landscaped gardens, you'll have a lot to keep you busy between classes.
+Just five kilometres from the city centre, our Canberra Campus has a lot on offer.
+With a campus lounge, swimming pool and beautiful landscaped gardens, you'll have plenty to keep you busy between classes.

-- Modern nursing, paramedicine, social work and health sciences labs - Free parking and accessible by light rail and bus - Library and 300-seat lecture theatre
+- · State-of-the-art nursing and health sciences labs - · Free parking and accessible by light rail and bus - · Modern library and 300-seat lecture theatre